 Cindy McCreery was a Walt Disney/ABC Feature Writing Fellow and has since sold feature projects to New Line Cinema, Walt Disney Studios, Paramount Pictures, Nickelodeon, National Geographic Films, Warner Brothers, MGM, Branded Entertainment and Lionsgate.
 She also writes for television and has sold projects to SyFy Channel, Disney Channel, NBC, TNT, Televisa USA, Universal Television and AMC’s Shudder.
 Cindy has been teaching screenwriting and television writing since 2004 at UCLA, UC Santa Barbara and is currently an Associate Professor at The University of Texas at Austin in The Department of Radio-TV-Film.

 Dr. Willard is a lecturer in the Department of Radio-TV-Film at the University of Texas at Austin.
 Her research and teaching interests include fan studies, platform studies, industry studies, and work studies; in all of these arenas, she focuses on labor and professionalization.
 She completed her Ph.D. in media studies here at UT Austin, where she served as a teaching assistant and assistant instructor for RTF courses.
 In 2017, she was recognized as UT Austin’s top teaching assistant, receiving the William S. Livingstone Outstanding Graduate Student Teaching Assistant award.
 She has also taught at the Osher Lifelong Learning Institute (OLLI) and Salt Lake Community College (SLCC).
-She is a research fellow with and the Assistant Director of Moody’s new Center for Entertainment and Media Industries (CEMI).
+She is a research fellow with and the Program Director of Moody’s new Center for Entertainment and Media Industries (CEMI).
 She is also a co-founder and organizer of the annual Fan Studies Network-North America (FSN-NA) conference.
 Previously, she has coordinated the Flow Conference and UT’s Women & Gender Studies Emerging Scholarship Conference.
 She has served in an editorial capacity with Big Data & Society, The Velvet Light Trap, and Flow: A Critical Forum on Television and Media Culture.
 She has also served as the Director of UT’s Queer Graduate Student Alliance (QGSA) and the Graduate Student Representative for the Fan and Audience Studies Scholarly Interest Group for the Society of Cinema and Media Studies (SCMS).

 Dr. Chyi is an Associate Professor at the University of Texas at Austin.
 She specializes in media economics and her work focuses on user demand for multiplatform newspapers.
 She examined the viability of digital subscriptions and revealed a strong attachment to the print product among newspaper readers.
 Her “Ramen Noodles Theory” suggests that online news, like ramen noodles, is an inferior good.
 Her book, Trial and Error: U.S. Newspapers’ Digital Struggles toward Inferiority, challenges U.S. newspapers’ technology-driven strategy, calling for a critical reassessment of the future of the industry.